jakubmazanec/aig/thesis/Literature.md

-Kruschke, J. (2014).
+ï»¿Kruschke, J. (2014).
 Doing Bayesian data analysis: A tutorial with R, JAGS, and Stan.
 Academic Press.

 Michell, J. (1999).
 Measurement in psychology: A critical history of a methodological concept (Vol. 53).
 Cambridge University Press.